outerminds/Entia/README.md

 I will specify here recurrent usage patterns that are used in the framework.

 ### When in doubt, use a `struct`.
--   Almost everything you will implement when using the framework will be a `struct`. **E**ntities are `struct`, **C**omponents are `struct`, **S**ystems are `struct` and other concepts such as Messages, Resources, Queryables and Injectables are all `struct`s.
+-   Almost everything you will implement when using the framework will be a `struct`. **E**ntities are structs, **C**omponents are structs, **S**ystems are structs and other concepts such as Messages, Resources, Queryables and Injectables are all structs.
--   The framework will enforce the usage of `struct`s.
+-   The framework will enforce the usage of structs.
--   This (almost abusive) usage of `struct`s is deliberate.
+-   This (almost abusive) usage of structs is deliberate.
-    -   It prevents any kind of OOP-inheritance-impulses that one could have since `struct`s cannot inherit from anything.
+    -   It prevents any kind of OOP-inheritance-impulses that one could have since structs cannot inherit from anything.
-    -   `struct`s correspond much more appropriately to plain and inert data.
+    -   structs correspond much more appropriately to plain and inert data.
-    - `struct`s don't require useless indirection and null checking when accessing members.
+    - structs don't require useless indirection and null checking when accessing members.
-    -   The cost of passing (copying) `struct`s around is nullified by C#7's `ref` returns.
+    -   The cost of passing (copying) structs around is nullified by C#7's `ref` returns.

 ### Most concepts have an empty associated _interface._
 -   **C**omponents must implement `IComponent`, **S**ystems must implement `ISystem`, Messages must implement `IMessage` and so on.